 There exist two great traditions of artisanal cured hams in Spain, both of which are a source of enjoyment and great pride among Spaniards:

-Jamón Serrano is a cured country ham from white pigs.
-From time immemorial in the mountains of Spain, country people have rolled fresh hams in sea salt and hung them from their rafters to cure.
-A year to eighteen months later the jamones are ready to mount on special stands that are designed so that anyone can stop by, carve a few paper-thin slices, and enjoy an impromptu snack - perhaps with some Manchego cheese.
+Jamón Serrano is a cured country ham made from conventional pork.
+From time immemorial in the mountains of Spain, people have packed fresh hams in sea salt and hung them from their rafters to cure.
+A year to eighteen months later the jamones are ready.
+With no cooking required, these hams are carved into paper thin slices and served with a glass of Spanish wine, or added to a myriad of recipes like croquetas de jamón or added to sautéed vegetables or stews.

 Today, Jamón Serrano comprises about 90% of Spain's annual ham production.
 These hams are produced mostly by recreating the effect of traditional techniques in modern production facilities, from white pigs raised mostly on cereal grains.
 The hams are made from Duroc, Pietrain, Landrace or other large white pigs, which flourish throughout Europe.
 When compared to hams processed in other countries, however, Jamón Serrano is firmer with a consistent texture, some marbling, a warm red color and a deep ham flavor.